santiagoaldanondo/retro-bomber/README.md

 * Space key: shoot bullet

 ## Bugs
-4. Need to show the explosion of the bullets and bombs when they collide.

 ## Next steps

 * DONE: Create floor, walls and ceiling. ??
 Maybe in the background object
 * DONE: Check collision of bombs and bullets with bomber.
-* Create score, put it on the screen and update it.
+* DONE: Create score, health and number of lives, put it on the screen and update it.
 * ??
 Create a small canvas to show the current viewport position in the whole map.
-* Refactorize classes, inheritance and methods.
+* ??
+Refactorize classes, inheritance and methods.
 Maybe use functional programming.
 * Create models for different bombers, bases, bombs and bullets.
 * Create an html page to chose the models.
 * Create levels with different backgrounds and modify methods to make it more difficult.
 * Add sounds.
-* Add transitions to collisions.
+* DONE: Add transitions to collisions.
 * Add gravity to Bomber.
 * Forbid going backwards or otherwise change the bullets and bombs' direction.
 * Add friction and lift forces
+* Show the number of lives with a number of images instead of a number.
+* Change the css of the board.
+* Use browser cache to save information.

 ## Fixed bugs